-- Though not required, the SPDM specification details the Subject Alternative Name for components that are SPDM conformant.
+- 125 Though not required, the SPDM specification details the Subject Alternative Name for components that are SPDM conformant.
 Standards bodies that create additional binding specifications for SPDM should specify appropriate guidelines for the Subject Alternative Name and Common Name fields (see Partner implementations).
-All standards bodies that use the SPDM specification should retain the Serial Number field in the certificate definition. - A certificate should use the otherName field in the Subject Alternative Name to provide detailed information about the manufacturer, product, and serial number. - The OID in the othername field is 1.3.6.1.4.1.412.274.1.
-This value represents a UTF8String in the <manufacturer>:<manufacturer>:<manufacturer> - 117 The following example string shows the format of the SPDM defined Subject Alternative Name otherName field:
+All standards bodies that use the SPDM specification should retain the Serial Number field in the certificate definition. - 126 A certificate should use the otherName field in the Subject Alternative Name to provide detailed information about the manufacturer, product, and serial number. - 127 The OID in the otherName field is 1.3.6.1.4.1.412.274.1.
+This value represents a UTF8String in the <manufacturer>:<product>:<serialNumber> format. - 128 The following example string shows the format of the SPDM defined Subject Alternative Name otherName field:

-'''

-othername: 1.3.6.1.4.1.412.274.1; UTF8STRING: ACME: WIDGET: 0123456789

-'''
+otherName:1.3.6.1.4.1.412.274.1;UTF8STRING:ACME:WIDGET:0123456789

-The X.509v3 certificates can include the Authority Key Identifier, which assists authentication of the certificate chain.
+129 The X.509 v3 certificates can include the Authority Key Identifier, which assists authentication of the certificate chain.
 This assistance is especially important for the certificate that is immediately below the root certificate because the Authority Key Identifier can help the Requester locate the root certificate in its trust store.
 The presence of the Authority Key Identifier can also help with debug of certificate chain problems, by illustrating how certificates are intended to connect.